Eric Prydz: 2009–2013: Eric Prydz Presents Pryda

 In 2009, Prydz released "Miami to Atlanta", where the "Pryda snare" was first used.
-The Pryda snare is a popular technique in house and trance music consisting of using a compressed and sustained snare sample at the end of a bar.
+The Pryda snare is a popular technique in house and trance music consisting of a compressed and sustained snare sample at the end of a bar.
 Commonly used to mark progressions in a song structure, it has been widely sampled in the electronic dance music world, notably by producers such as Martin Garrix, Dimitri Vegas & Like Mike, and W&W.

 On 21 May 2012, Prydz released his debut artist album, Eric Prydz Presents Pryda, as a 3-disc album on Virgin Records (Astralwerks in the USA).
 Disc 1 is made up of new unreleased Pryda productions, which some fans may have heard as works in progress (including Shadows, Agag, Mighty Love, Allein and the intro edit of Pjanoo).
 Discs 2 and 3 bring together many of the classic tracks from the Pryda catalogue, sequenced and continuously mixed by the man himself, including some of his special re-edits.

 The Ministry of Sound club in London hosted the launch of Eric Prydz Presents Pryda on 14 April 2012, where Prydz played some of the tracks from the album.
 Inserting the CD in a computer and visiting Prydz's Facebook page provides access to a download of 'Tijuana', a track previously known as 'Space Miami ID' in .WAV format.

 His 2013 Essential Mix was named Essential Mix of the Year by Pete Tong.

 2014–present: PR(10)DA, PR(15)DA EPs and Opus

-2014 was the 10th year of Prydz's label Pryda Recordings, and as a result, on 9 January 2014, Prydz announced a special upcoming artist album which was initially due for release later that year.
+2014 was the 10th year of Prydz's label Pryda Recordings, and, as a result, on 9 January 2014, Prydz announced a special upcoming artist album which was initially due for release later that year.
 On 4 May 2015, Prydz announced PR(10)DA, a collection of unreleased tracks from January 2004 to December 2014.
 PR(10)DA was released over three EPs, leading up to an album release in February 2016.